PHP 5 is Dead

-Well, from a website owner or user perspective, it really isn’t.
+Well, from a website owner or user perspective, it really isn’t a big deal .
 If a website is running, no problem right?!
-Sure,that is until a website quits functioning as expected and there is no quick fix.
+Sure, that is until your website quits functioning and there is no quick fix.
 Then you’re in crisis mode.

 Most of the time software upgrades are pretty minor.
 There may be some additions of features, or removal of outdated standards that may require a code edit or two.
 The upgrade to PHP 7 has a significant change in how PHP connects to a database though.
 If your site is still connecting to MySQL in the “old way”, your website will no longer function if you try to upgrade to PHP 7.

 “Why am I just hearing about this now?”

 Since June 2013, PHP code has been throwing notices in error logs like this: